California Solar Incentives and Rebates: How to Maximize Your Solar Savings | Solar.com

 Federal solar and battery tax credit

-The first tax incentive to mention is the 30% solar investment tax credit – also known as the ITC or Residential Clean Energy Credit.
+The first tax incentive to mention is the 30% federal solar tax credit – also known as the ITC or Residential Clean Energy Credit.

-This federal tax credit is worth 30% of the cost of installing solar and battery storage systems.
-Thanks to the Inflation Reduction Act, the ITC will remain at 30% until 2032 and beginning on January 1, 2023 applies to battery storage that isn’t hooked up to solar.
+This federal tax credit is worth 30% of the cost of installing solar and battery storage systems with no limit.
+And, thanks to the Inflation Reduction Act, the ITC will remain at 30% until 2032 and now applies to battery storage that isn’t hooked up to solar.

 Property tax exclusion